-Chapter 2: Why Linux -What's the Benefits?
+Why Linux - What are the Benefits?

-2.1 So what does Linux actually offer me then?
+So what does Linux actually offer me then?

 So, you now know that Linux is a Unix-like operating system, and you know what all that means now.
 However, that doesn't really tell you why you would prefer to use Linux, instead of Windows or Mac OS on your computer.

 Linux is far more than a Unix-like operating system and is pretty unique because of it's unique Licensing system, enter 'Open Source':